 In LA, all the dimensions are significantly spatially patterned as well, though with a bit more nuance than Chicago.
 The Moran value for SES is dramatically high at .84

+These results show nuance compared to Anderson & Egeland (1961); specifically, the results are similar in Chicago, but differ in LA.
+‘Social rank’ follows a concentric pattern in LA whereas urbanization is sectoral; the converse is true in Chicago, where urbanization is monocentric but social rank is polycentric.
 Despite its many criticisms, a useful contribution of factorial ecology is its ability to summarize the features that dominate the partitioning of population groups in space.
 While the resulting factors sre imperfect, they do allow us to understand whether the axes of differentiation are changing over time or across places (Berry & Rees, 1969).

 “Social status” still seems to be the dominant mode by which American cities are organized.
 The social component explains the largest share of covariance, by far, and it has the strongest spatial signal in both Chicago and LA (demonstrated by an enormously high Moran’s I).
 In that light, recent work showing a modest decline in racial segregation albeit an increase in income segregation is probably just a continuation of a decades long pattern (Bischoff & Owens, 2019; Bischoff & Reardon, 2013; Intrator et al., 2016; Logan et al., 2018; Reardon et al., 2018; Reardon & Bischoff, 2011)

-21.3 Recovering Social Areas
+20.3 Recovering Social Areas

 Code